 Our scientific approach is to treat neurodegeneration by targeting an altered form of a scaffold protein called FLNA.
-Through years of basic research, we and our academic collaborators identified FLNA as a structurally altered protein in the Alzheimer's brain.
+Through years of basic research, we and our academic collaborators identified FLNA as a structurally altered protein that enables both a neurodegeneration and a neuroinflammation pathway in the Alzheimer's brain.
 We have shown that the altered form of FLNA is pervasive in the Alzheimer's brain and undetectable in healthy control brains.

-Using scientific insight and advanced techniques in molecular biochemistry, bioinformatics and imaging, we have elucidated this protein dysfunction.
+Using scientific insight and lab techniques, we believe we have elucidated this protein dysfunction.
 Through this work, we have produced experimental evidence that altered FLNA plays a critical role in Alzheimer's disease.
 We engineered a family of high-affinity, small molecules to target this structurally altered protein and restore its normal shape and function.
 This family of small molecules, including our lead therapeutic candidate, simufilam, was designed in-house and characterized by our academic collaborators.

 Our lead therapeutic product candidate, simufilam, is a small molecule (oral) drug with a novel mechanism of action.
 The target of simufilam is altered FLNA, the brain protein we seek to stabilize.
 Importantly, since simufilam has a unique mechanism of action, we believe its potential therapeutic effects may be additive or synergistic with those of other therapeutic candidates aiming to treat neurodegeneration.
+We are currently conducting a Phase 3 program with simufilam in patients with mild-to-moderate Alzheimer's disease dementia.

-Given the biopharmaceutical industry's challenging track record in Alzheimer's research, we believe there is an urgent need to consider more recent and innovative approaches to combat this disease.
+Given the biopharmaceutical industry's challenging track record in Alzheimer's research, we believe there is an urgent need to consider innovative approaches to combat this disease.
 We believe our scientific approach may broaden the range of possible treatment approaches for this complex disease.